Jackson C. Frank: Early life

-Due to Elvis' rising popularity, a meet-and-greet with children from Cleveland Hill was cancelled.
-However, in 1957, Frank traveled to Memphis, Tennessee with his mother and passed the singer's home, Graceland, coincidentally meeting Elvis' father Vernon by the front gate.
+Due to Presley's rising popularity, a meet-and-greet with children from Cleveland Hill was cancelled.
+However, in 1957, Frank traveled to Memphis, Tennessee with his mother and passed the singer's home, Graceland, coincidentally meeting Presley's father Vernon by the front gate.
 When Frank's mother explained who he was, he was taken inside the house to meet his idol.

 In high school, he developed interests in history and writing.
 While trying his hand at poetry and novel writing, he decided he wanted to become a news reporter.
 He worked on-and-off for The Buffalo News throughout his later teenage years.
 During this, his passion for music grew, and he began performing at local coffeehouses and art galleries.
 He often added comic relief to his performances, such as arguing with his microphone, in an attempt to hide his stage fright.

 In 1961, he enrolled at Gettysburg College and began studying journalism.
 There he met fellow musicians Mark Anderson and Tim Parsons.
 Together they formed a folk band called the D'Juray Singers, a name Frank coined but with no particular meaning.
 The three performed both covers and original songs for the college's radio station.

 After just a few months in further education, Frank's grades began to decline and he dropped out in spring of 1962.
 When he was 21, he received an insurance payout of $110,500 ($ today) for his injuries and spent the money carelessly.
 He quit his newspaper job, bought several cars and frequented clubs in Toronto with his friend John Kay.
 In February 1965, he made the decision to move to England with his girlfriend Kathy Henry, though they broke up shortly afterwards due to Frank's declining mental health.